ethomev/pattern-play/README.md

 #### Logger

 Logger class decorates each step with logging of useful execution information: started with args and finished in x time.

+### Observer Pattern

+This pattern allows classes to be notified, and updated when other classes change.

+#### StepObserver & StepSubject

+The StepSubject adds, removes & notifies observers.
+The StepObserver is updated by a StepSubject.
+In this case the Observer will store KPI information about the step execution.

+## Notes & Thoughts

+* From my usage of Decorator & Observer they could be used for the same problem.